To successfully navigate a meal in Portugal, you’ll need to understand the country’s eating culture and habits.

-Portuguese use menu, lista or carta.
-Entradas are starters or appetizers, pratos do dia are the daily specials.
+A quick vocab lesson: the menu will be called menu, lista or carta.
+Entradas are starters or appetizers and pratos do dia are the daily specials.
 Traditional Portuguese food restaurants will list meat dishes under carne and fish dishes under peixe.
 Drinks are bebidas and desserts are sobremesa.

-At a typical restaurant, usually all sides are included in the price of the dish and they may not be listed.
-To find out what they’re served with just ask vem com quê (comes with what) or vem acompanhado com quê (a more formal way to inquire about the sides).
+At a typical restaurant, sides are usually included in the price of the dish and they may not be listed.
+To find out what they’re served with just ask vem com quê? (comes with what) or vem acompanhado com quê? (a more formal way to inquire about the sides).

 Entradas, or starters, in most restaurants are bread (pão), azeitonas (olives), cheese (queijo), and cured meats or enchidos (sausages) like chouriço (chorizo), paio (made with pork loin), or presunto (ham).

 Some starters may come in the form of petiscos and they may be listed under para picar.
 This expression roughly translates into pecking or nibbling and it’s sort of an informal pre-meal to open up an appetite for the main course.

 Water, beer, and soft drinks are typically listed under bebidas.
 If a restaurant has more than Sagres and Super Bock beers on offer, it will list them separately under cervejas.
 The wine list is separate and is called carta de vinhos or lista de vinhos.